SarahMorgan/Motif-Morphospace/README.md

 Once it's run you should have a bunch of files with the extension .OUT.
 These files contain the motif counts.

-**4. Calculate and plot your morphospace**
+**4. Import your orca results**

 To recap- so far we have imported our networks and counted the number of every motif with 4 or fewer nodes in every network.
+Now we need to import the results from orca.
+To do this, you need to create the function 'importfile2'- this can be done manually in Matlab by going to 'Import data', selecting the option 'matrix', then 'Import selection' and 'Generate function'.
+Then, from the folder with your orca output files, run:

+    numFiles=100;
+    orca_output = cell(1,numFiles);
+    for fileNum = 1:numFiles
+    	fileName = ['orca_',num2str(fileNum),'.txt.OUT'];
+    	orca_output{fileNum} = importfile(fileName);
+    end

+Note that in the code above numFiles should be set to the number of networks you have (e.g. here we have 100 networks).

+**5. Calculate and plot your morphospace**

 The code plotmorphospace.m allows you to:
-  - Import your orca results
   - Calculate and plot the motif profiles
+  - Calculate and plot the cumulative variability explained by each PC
   - Calculate and plot the morphospace

 You can run it directly using the command 'plotmorphospace' in Matlab.
 The code is set up for 4 node motifs.
 If you want to consider motifs with a different number of nodes, you will need to modify it.

 Congratulations- you have calculated your motif morphospace!! :)

-**5. Do any other analyses you're interested in!**
+**6. Do any other analyses you're interested in!**

 Obviously there are lots of things you might want to do with your motif morphospace.
 Below is a list of possible analyses with links to the code.
 Please feel free to add your own analyses to the list and put the relevant code in the folder!